Geoffrey Khan: Biography

 Khan was born and raised in Middlesbrough in North Yorkshire.
 His mother was English whereas his father was South Asian of Iranian descent.
 His paternal grandfather was an Ismaili Muslim who married a Catholic, and Geoffrey's father went to a Jesuit school in Bombay.
 One of his paternal great-grandmothers was the daughter of a Welsh Wesleyan missionary, and Khan also has Native American ancestry.
-His parents separated when he was quite young and he was raised by his mother and grandmother.
+His parents separated when he was quite young, and he was raised by his mother and grandmother.
 He went to a "rough" comprehensive school where he suffered from racial abuse, and "took refuge in learning languages".

-In 1984, he gained his Ph.D. from the School of Oriental and African Studies with a thesis entitled Extraposition and Pronominal Agreement in Semitic Languages.
-He became a researcher at the Cambridge University Library (1983-1993), working on the Cairo Genizah manuscripts.
-He then joined the University of Cambridge’s Faculty of Asian and Middle Eastern Studies in 1993.
-In 2002, he was appointed Professor of Semitic Philology in Cambridge.
+In 1984, he gained his PhD degree from the School of Oriental and African Studies with a thesis titled Extraposition and Pronominal Agreement in Semitic Languages.
+He became a researcher at the Cambridge University Library (1983–1993), working on the Cairo Genizah manuscripts.
+He then joined the University of Cambridge's Faculty of Asian and Middle Eastern Studies in 1993.
+In 2002, he was appointed Professor of Semitic Philology at Cambridge.

 His main area of research is in linguistics studies of Hebrew and Aramaic while the focus of his Aramaic research is on North-Eastern Neo-Aramaic dialects.

+He served as the chief editor of the Encyclopedia of Hebrew Language and Linguistics, which was published by Brill in 2013.